natasha/ipymarkup/README.md

 # Install

-`ipymarkup` supports both Python 2.7+ / 3.4+, ascii version should support 2.7+ / 3.3+, PyPy but not tested
+`ipymarkup` supports both Python 2.7+ / 3.4+, ascii version should work on 2.7+ / 3.3+, PyPy but not tested

 ```bash
 $ pip install ipymarkup